thedeadman782004/serverless-ReqRes/README.md

 This example was a overly simplistic, but, Now we can use ```let db = require("./postData")``` any way we want.
 This also helps "black box" functions to be used by anyone on a team and without using serverless http events.
 And with a good folder structure we easily know where to go to fix an issue or add a feature.

 ### ReqRes Global Plugins
 If your are using ReqRes global plugins,  it is recommended to create a custom ReqRes module to include in all handler files.
-This makes it easier to modify your plugins and inclued a single module into multiple handler files.
+This makes it easier to modify your plugins and include a single module into multiple handler files.

 **Your ReqRes module** EX: YOUR_PROJECT/src/libs/ReqRes/index.js
 ```javascript